ofekzil/ActorRecognition/README.md

 ### Google Chrome Extension
 Here is a description of the flow of data and what happens when a user interacts with the extension.

-1. The user is watching a video on Youtube that is part of the dsignated channel for the extension's use.
-This ensures the same video exists in S3 with its processed information in the database (see Functional Overview).

-2. The user clicks on the extension's Recognize button.
+1. While watching a video on Youtube, the user clicks on the extension's Recognize button.

-3. The extension extracts the video ID from the video's URL.
+2. The extension extracts the video ID from the video's URL.
 It will be used for getting data about the video.

-4. The extension checks Chrome's local storage for the video's information.
+3. The extension checks Chrome's local storage for the video's information.
 It will be there if the user has clicked the button before for this video and the data hasn't expired from local storage yet.
 If the data is in local storage return it and skip to step 7.
 Otherwise continue straight below.

-5. If the data is not in Chrome local storage, then execute an API call using a specified endpoint.
+4. If the data is not in Chrome local storage, then execute an API call using a specified endpoint.
 This will be a POST request with the payload passed being the video ID.

-6. The API endpoint is an AWS API Gateway that triggers a Lambda function with source code found in `LambdaFunctions/GetVideo/get_video.py`.
+5. The API endpoint is an AWS API Gateway that triggers a Lambda function with source code found in `LambdaFunctions/GetVideo/get_video.py`.
 The function searches the DynamoDB table for a video with the matching ID as its primary key.
 Then return the retrieved JSON object back to the frontend.

-7. Using the retrieved JSON object (either from local storage or from API call), determine which group of actors to display based on the timestamp.
+6. Using the retrieved JSON object (either from local storage or from API call), determine which group of actors to display based on the timestamp.
 Once determined, pause the video and render the information overlayed on top of the video (as shown in functional overview above).

-8. If video information was retrieved via API call, cache the data in Chrome local storage for any future usages by this user.
+7. If video information was retrieved via API call, cache the data in Chrome local storage for any future usages by this user.

 ## Limitations and Future Improvements